 This paper finally conducts a set of policy experiments that replace the government's financing assumption to close the fiscal gap generated by the aging population.
 Although most of the fiscal imbalances are generated by the Social Security program, especially its old age and survivors insurance (OASI) program and hospital insurance (HI) program, there is no reason for the government to close the fiscal gap within the Social Security system.
-Therefore, this paper introduces a broad range of stylized fiscal policy changes those in the uniform lump-sum taxes, the progressive income tax rates, the flat consumption tax rate-in addition to the changes in Social Security benefit schedules and payroll tax rates.
+Therefore, this paper introduces the proportional change in the progressive income tax rates in addition to the changes in Social Security benefit schedules and payroll tax rates.
 The paper addresses how the behavior and well-being of individual households and the overall economy will differ under these financing assumptions of the cost of the aging population.
 Not surprisingly, there are a trade-off between efficiency (e.g., GDP growth) and equity (e.g., social welfare) and a trade-off between the well-beings of the current households and the future households; and this paper quantitatively assesses the pros and cons of each alternative fiscal policy.

-The main findings of this paper are as follows: First of all, the macroeconomic and budgetary effects of the aging population are large by itself.
-In the aging-population baseline economy, where the feedback effect of future fiscal policy changes are turned off, under SSA's population projection Alternative 2 (intermediate scenario), the projected demographic changes will decrease GDP per capita by 5.4% in 2039 and 7.2% in the long run, primarily because the share of the working-age households in the economy declines over time.
-To balance the budget, the government will have to cut its primary deficits as a share of GDP by 3.6 percentage points in 2039 and 5.5 percentage points in the long run.
-The fiscal gap in the current-law fiscal policy, measured by the present discount sum of the current and future GDP under this intermediate population projection.
-In other words, the government will have to reduce its primary deficits by 2.94% of GDP each year starting in 2014 in order to make its current fiscal policy (programs) sustainable.
+The main findings of this paper are as follows: First, the macroeconomic and budgetary effects of the aging population are large by itself.
+In the aging-population baseline economy, where the feedback effect of future fiscal policy changes are turned off, under SSA's population projection Alternative 2 (intermediate scenario), the projected demographic changes will decrease GDP per capita by 5.4% in 2039 and 7.0% in the long run, primarily because the share of the working-age households in the economy declines over time.
+To balance the budget, the government will have to cut its primary deficits as a share of GDP by 3.6 percentage points in 2039 and by 5.4 percentage points in the long run.
+The fiscal gap in the current-law fiscal policy, measured by the present discount sum of the current and future primary deficits, is 2.92% as a percentage of the present discount sum of the current and future GDP.
+In other words, the government will have to reduce its primary deficits by 2.92% of GDP each year starting in 2014 in order to make its current fiscal policy (programs) sustainable.

-If the government tries to close this fiscal gap, more realistically, by increasing taxes or cutting transfer spending or both, the effect of the demographic changes with the additional fiscal policy change will differ significantly, depending on how the government finances the budgetary cost of the aging population.
-For example, GDP per capita will decrease by 10.0% in 2039 and 25.8% in the long run, relative to the economy
+Second, if the government tries to close this fiscal gap, more realistically, by increasing taxes or cutting transfer spending, the effect of the demographic changes with the additional fiscal policy change will differ significantly, depending on how the government finances the budgetary cost of the aging population.
+For example, GDP per capita will decrease by 10.0% in 2039 and 24.7% in the long run, relative to the economy without the aging population, if the government increases marginal income tax rates proportionally; but GDP

-1In the model economy of this paper, the government's consumption is not in the household's utility function.
+&lt;sup>1In the model economy of this paper, the government's consumption is not in the household's utility function.
 Thus, by assumption, its change does not affect the household's behavior and wellbeing.
 The current-law fiscal policy is not sustainable, but it is uncertain when and how the government will change its policy to make it sustainable.
 To construct an aging-population baseline economy, therefore, this paper adjusts the government consumption to turn off any behavioral feedback from future policy changes.